hotbso/AutoDGS/README.md

 ## Boarding
 When parked for departure (= beacon off, engines off, no. of pax = 0) boarding is detected when the no. of pax starts rising.
 The current no. of pax is displayed in the VDGS.\
 Currently suuports only the ToLiss fleet.

+### Simbrief integration
+With Simbrief integration the VDGS displays flight number, destination and out/off times as well.\
+This requires the `simbrief_hub` plugin to be installed.

 ![Image](images/boarding.jpg)